 The Reserve Fund Study consists of two parts: the Physical Analysis and the Financial Analysis.

-"Depreciation Study", "Depreciation Reports", "Capital Component Report", and "Contingency Reserves" are synonyms for Reserve Fund Study. [see 14, 15].
+May also be referred to as "Depreciation Study", "Depreciation Reports", "Capital Component Report", and "Contingency Reserves". [see 14, 15]

-3.63 RETAINER:
+3.66 RETAINER:

 The engagement of a Member by a Client to provide Professional Services for an Intended Use.